cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/_index.md

 The server-side middleware will be executed in the order defined, if you want to terminate the middleware call quickly, you can use the following methods, noting that **the current middleware will still execute**.

-- `c.Abort()`：terminate subsequent calls
+- `ctx.Abort()`：terminate subsequent calls
-- `c.AbortWithMsg(msg string, statusCode int)`：terminates subsequent calls and sets the body and status code for the Response
+- `ctx.AbortWithMsg(msg string, statusCode int)`：terminates subsequent calls and sets the body and status code for the Response
-- `c.AbortWithStatus(code int)`：terminates subsequent calls and sets the status code
+- `ctx.AbortWithStatus(code int)`：terminates subsequent calls and sets the status code